MirLach/adminer-forced-server/README.md

 ?>
 ```

-You must set array with keys 'driver' and 'server'.
+You must set array with keys 'driver' and 'server'.<br />
-Value for the driver is usually 'server'
+Value for the driver is usually 'server'.<br />
-Value for server can be localhost, IP address or hostname of target server
+Value for server can be localhost, IP address or hostname of target server.<br />

 ## License